 "We are seeing a positive environment for the euro and expect it to hit $1.35 in the three months," said Marcus Hettinger, global FX strategist at Credit Suisse, Zurich.

-Draghi's comments in Europe contrast with Japan, where Prime Minister Shinzo Abe said on Sunday the central bank must set 2 percent inflation target as a medium-, not long-term, objective.
+That was in sharp contrast to Japan where Prime Minister Shinzo Abe said on Sunday the central bank must set 2 percent inflation target as a medium-, not long-term, objective.
 This meant the central bank would have to print more yen to boost the economy, a factor that pushed the yen to a fresh 2-1/2 year low against the dollar.

-Against the yen, the euro was last up 0.2 percent at 119.18 yen, having earlier hit 120.12 yen, its highest since May 2011.
+Against the yen, the euro was up 0.3 percent at 119.30 yen , having earlier hit 120.13 yen, its highest since May 2011.
 This came on top of a rise of more than 3 percent last week and came despite output at euro zone factories falling for the third straight month in November.

 "Given the correlation between the euro and equity markets, the euro should trade higher, towards $1.35 or $1.36, though levels between $1.35 and $1.40 start to look expensive and that's not what the euro zone needs right now," said Richard Falkenhall, currency strategist at SEB.